liveview-native/liveview-client-swiftui/livebooks/markdown/stylesheets.md

 SwiftUI employs **modifiers** to style and customize views.
 In SwiftUI syntax, each modifier is a function that can be chained onto the view they modify.
 LiveView Native has a minimal DSL (Domain Specific Language) for writing SwiftUI modifiers.

-Modifers can be applied through a LiveView Native Stylesheet and applying them through inline styles as described in the [LiveView Native Stylesheets](#liveview-native-stylesheets) section, or can be applied directly through the `style` attribute as described in the [Utility Styles](#utility-styles) section.
+You can apply modifiers through a class defined in a LiveView Native Stylesheet as described in the [LiveView Native Stylesheets](#liveview-native-stylesheets) section, or through the inline `style` attribute as described in the [Utility Styles](#utility-styles) section.

 <!-- livebook:{"break_markdown":true} -->